thisfred/val/README.rst

 Lists
 -----

-Lists of elements that will validate list values all of whose elements are validated by one of the elements in the elements in the list (order or number of elements do not matter, see `Ordered()`_):
+Lists will validate list values all of whose elements are validated by at least one of the elements in the schema (order or number of elements do not matter, see `Ordered()`_):

 .. code:: python